songokas/tftp/README.md

 tftp server 127.0.0.1:9000 /tmp
 ```

-restrict who is able to access the server
+restrict who is able to access the server (server public key will be printed in the logs)

 ```bash
 # ~/.authorized_keys base64 encoded key per line 1TGOop6cYn8meO0bOtnRbsQ4tfd0zRfGJhaMGCZVZ6M=